 - Prepares students to take the National Council of State Boards of Nursing Examination (NCLEX–RN) and apply for a license as a registered nurse in Washington State.

 - Students can begin the Nursing program in fall and winter quarter only; work on prerequisites can begin any quarter.
 This program has strict application deadlines and admission procedures.

 - The Nursing program might be a good fit for you if you enjoy science, like helping people and working as part of a team, and have good communication skills.

-- Areas of study include chemistry, anatomy & physiology, microbiology, nutrition, pharmacology and a wide array of courses in nursing practice.
+- Areas of study include math, biology, chemistry, anatomy & physiology, microbiology, nutrition and a wide array of courses in nursing practice.